 To weigh your luggage, you can use a regular bathroom scale.
 To do this, you need to weigh yourself with and without your bag and subtract the difference.

 - For checked luggage, fabric suitcases outperform hardside ones because they won’t crack from rough baggage handling conditions and they’re lighter.

 - Suitcases with spinner wheels are much easier to move around but offer less packing space, they’re heavier, and the wheels are more likely to break off.

-- Brightly-colored hardside cases look good, but they’re hard to keep clean and get scratched very easily.
+- Brightly-colored hardside cases look good, but they’re hard to keep clean and scratch very easily.

 - The best luggage brands for optimal price and durability are Samsonite, Travelpro, and Delsey.

 - Rather than focusing on good interior packing features, get a simple suitcase and buy a set of cheap packing cubes, which will allow you to organize your clothing.

 - Most manufacturers list the size without wheels and handles.
 To find the actual size, you have to read the description thoroughly.